-In fact, there are even some models that can last for over an hour or have swappable battery packs.
-That being said, these vacuums tend to be pretty costly and the increased price should be factored into your vacuum cleaner buying decision.
+There are even some models that can last for over an hour or have swappable battery packs.
+That being said, these stick vacuums tend to be pretty costly, and the increased price should be factored into your vacuum cleaner buying decision.

 The runtime for your vacuum will also depend on what settings you have it on.
-If you need to use high settings or clean a very large area then you might be better off with a corded bagless vacuum since it has an infinite power supply while plugged in.
+If you need to use high settings or clean a vast area, you might be better off with a corded bagless vacuum since it has an infinite power supply while plugged in.

-You should also consider the range aspect of the corded bagless vacuum vs. cordless stick vacuum argument.
-Obviously, cordless stick models are better for quick cleanups since you can just grab and go rather than having to unwind a power cord then find a socket.
+You should also consider the range aspect of the corded bagless vacuum vs cordless stick vacuum argument.
+Cordless stick models are better for quick cleanups since you can just grab and go, rather than having to unwind a power cord, then find a socket.

-This saves you from going through all that trouble just because you spilled some crumbs on the kitchen countertop.
-Still, there are some corded vacuum cleaners that don’t really struggle with the range issue.
+This saves you from going through all that trouble because you spilled some crumbs on the kitchen countertop.
+Still, some corded vacuum models don’t struggle with the range issue.

-There are even some corded vacuum cleaners that have a quick-release feature so you can reap the benefits of extended range without having to sacrifice all the benefits that corded vacuums bring you.
+There are even some corded vacuums with a quick-release feature, so you can reap the benefits of extended range without sacrificing all the benefits that corded vacuums bring you.

 Capacity is also a major determiner in the corded vs. cordless debate since it can have a significant impact on your cleaning experience.
 As you can imagine, the bulkier corded models will have a higher capacity than their cordless counterparts.

-There are some cordless models that have specialized ejectors that minimize your exposure to the dust but these units tend to be expensive and thus cost-prohibitive to some buyers.
-If capacity is a concern for you then go for a corded stick vacuum, hands down.
+There are some cordless models that have specialized ejectors that minimize your exposure to the dust, but these units tend to be expensive and thus cost-prohibitive to some buyers.
+If capacity is a concern for you, then go for the best corded stick vacuum, hands down.

-Superior construction is a big part of it, but there are other things that influence the shorter lifespan of cordless vacuum cleaners.
+Superior construction is a big part of it, but there are other things that influence cordless vacuum cleaners' shorter lifespan.
 For one, they get dropped more often than corded models.
 Furthermore, their battery could wear out and leave them out of commission.

 The versatility of corded units is clearly visible with the 10 models we listed above.
 Multiple options on that list could function as three different vacuum types depending on what would best suit the situation.

-This saves you money since you won’t have to spend additional cash to get the different types of vacuum cleaners.
+This saves you money since you won’t have to spend additional cash to get the different types of vacuums.
 Not to mention the fact that corded vacuums tend to be cheaper anyway.
 When it comes to versatility, there’s no doubt that corded vacuums are the victor.

 How can you call something the best corded stick vacuum if it’ll last a lifetime but suffers from poor suction?
-Most tests show that 70% of the dust in a carpet will be removed by a corded vacuum.
+Most tests show that a corded vacuum will remove 70% of the dust in a carpet.
 This is far more impressive than the mere 40% that cordless vacuums are capable of sucking up.

 When figuring out how long corded stick vacuums last it’s important to note that the build quality can change drastically from one brand to the next so your mileage may vary.
 Budget brands may release vacuums that last you three years or less.

-In contrast, top manufacturers can break the 10-15 year mark with their vacuum cleaners.
-You get what you pay for so find the Goldilocks Zone between breaking the bank and cheaping out.
+In contrast, top manufacturers can break the 10-15 year mark with their vac cleaners.
+You get what you pay for, so find the Goldilocks Zone between breaking the bank and cheaping out.
 These figures are mere averages and assume no factory defects are present.

-While more expensive models generally last longer, there are some exceptions to the rule so don’t automatically assume that a higher price means longer life.
-You should always look for credible reviews before shelling out a big chunk of change.
+While more expensive models generally last longer, there are some exceptions to the rule, so don’t automatically assume that a higher price means longer life.
+You should always look for credible reviews on what's the best corded stick before shelling out a big chunk of change.